History of African Philosophy

 Eclectics, pertanto, are those who think that the effective integration or complementation of the African native system and the Western system could produce a viable synthesis that is first African and then modern.
 Andrew Uduigwomen, the Nigerian philosopher, could be regarded as the founder of this school in African philosophy.
 In his 1995 work “Philosophy and the Place of African Philosophy,” he gave official birth to Afro-eclecticism.
 Identifying the Traditionalist and Modernist schools as the Particularist and Universalist schools, he created the eclectic school by carefully unifying their goals from the ruins of the deconstructed past.

 Uduigwomen states that the eclectic school holds that an intellectual romance between the Universalist conception and the Particularist conception will give rise to an authentic African philosophy.
 The Universalist approach will provide the necessary analytic and conceptual framework for the Particularist school.
-Da, according to Uduigwomen, this framework cannot thrive in a vacuum, the Particularist approach will, in turn, supply the raw materials or indigenous data needed by the Universalist approach.
+Da, according to Uduigwomen, this framework cannot thrive in a vacuum, the Particularist approach will, a sua volta, supply the raw materials or indigenous data needed by the Universalist approach.
 From the submission of Uduigwomen above, one easily detects that eclecticism for him entails employing Western methods in analyzing African cultural paraphernalia.

 Tuttavia, Afro-Eclecticism is not without problems.
 The first problem, though is that he did not supply the yardstick for determining what is to be admitted and what must be left out of the corpus of African tradition.
 Everything cannot meet the standard of genuine philosophy, nor should the philosophical selection be arbitrary.
 Hountondji, a chronic critic of traditional efforts, once called Tempels’ Bantu philosophy a sham.
 Per lui, it was not African or Bantu philosophy but Tempels’ philosophy with African paraphernalia.
 This could be extended to the vision of Afro-eclecticism.
-Anzi, it could be argued that if Hountondji agrees that the synthesis contains as little as African paraphernalia, then it is something new and, in this respect, can claim the tag of African philosophy.
+Anzi, it could be argued that if Hountondji agrees that the synthesis contains as little as African paraphernalia, then it is something new and, a questo riguardo, can claim the tag of African philosophy.
 Tuttavia, it leaves to be proven how philosophical that little African paraphernalia is.

 Other notable eclectics include Batholomew Abanuka, Udobata Onunwa, C. C. Ekwealor and much later Chris Ijiomah.
 Abanuka posits in his 1994 work that a veritable way to do authentic African philosophy would be to recognize the unity of individual things and, by extension, theories in ontology, epistemology or ethics.
 There is a basic identity among these because they are connected and can be unified.
 Following C. S. Momoh (1985: 12), Abanuka went on in A History of African Philosophy to argue that synthesis should be the ultimate approach to doing African Philosophy.
 This position is shared by Onunwa on a micro level.
 He says that realities in African world-view are inter-connected and inter-dependent (1991: 66-71).
-Ekwealor and Ijiomah also believe in synthesis, noting that these realities are broadly dualistic, being physical and spiritual (cf. Ekwalor 1990: 30 and Ijiomah 2005: 76 and 84).
+Ekwealor and Ijiomah also believe in synthesis, noting that these realities are broadly dualistic, being physical and spiritual (cfr.
+Ekwalor 1990: 30 and Ijiomah 2005: 76 and 84).
 Così, it would be an anomaly to think of African philosophy as chiefly an exercise in analysis rather than synthesis.
 The ultimate methodological approach to African philosophy, pertanto, has to reflect a unity of methods above all else.

 Eclecticism survived in the contemporary period of African philosophy in conversational forms.
 Godfrey Ozumba and Jonathan Chimakonam on Njikoka philosophy, E. G. Ekwuru and later Innocent Egwutuorah on Afrizealotism, and even Innocent Asouzu on Ibuanyidanda ontology are all in a small way, various forms of eclectic thinking.
 Tuttavia, these theories are grouped in the New Era specifically for the time of their emergence and the robust conversational structure they have.